Database: Query Builder

 .find()

-If you want to select all fields including the hidden
+If you want to select all fields you can use the *

 operator: